nuuuwan/news_lk3_data/README.md

 The operation, carried out on January 19th, also led to the seizure of two fishing trawlers suspected of being involved in the smuggling racket.

+The operation was a joint effort by the Sri Lanka Navy and Police Narcotics Bureau, along with intelligence services.
+Acting on a tip, a naval ship intercepted a suspicious local fishing trawler in southern waters.
+A subsequent search of the vessel led to the discovery of three sacks stuffed with heroin weighing over 65kg.
+Five suspects were arrested onboard the drug-carrying trawler.

 ...

 [Data](articles/29f4f602.json)